 The Process of Signing Up as a House-sitter

 For the purpose of the post I will explain how to sign up as a house-sitter, as this has been the role we have implemented in our travels.

 - Have potential referees lined up to provide character references for you.
 If you have ever house or pet-sat before for a neighbour, colleague etc… ask if they can vouch for you.
 The referee simply writes up a reference for you on an electronic form provided by TrustedHousesitters and they submit it directly to TrustedHousesitters.
 They do not provide any pertinent information.

-- You agree to abide by the terms and conditions in their “Code of Conduct”.
+- You agree to abide by the house-sitting guidelines in their “Code of Conduct”.
 Click here to find out more.

 If you are travelling as a couple or a family, only one person needs to sign up.
 One membership will cover you as a family or as a couple.